-As at December 31, 2021, the Group employed a total number of 1,066 staff in Hong Kong and overseas (inclusive of property management staff borne by owners' account and seasonal staff employed overseas) (2020: 986 staff).
+As at December 31, 2020, the Group employed a total number of 986 staff in Hong Kong and overseas (inclusive of property management staff borne by owners' account and seasonal staff employed overseas) (2019: 1,123 staff).
 The remuneration policies of the Group are in line with prevailing industry practices.
 Bonuses are paid on a discretionary basis taking into account factors such as performance of individual employees and the Group's performance as a whole.
-The Group provides comprehensive employee benefits, including medical insurance, a choice of provident fund or mandatory provident fund and training programmes.
+The Group provides comprehensive employee benefits, including medical insurance, a choice of provident fund or mandatory provident fund as well as training programs.
 The Group is also a participating member of the PCCW employee share incentive award schemes.